 In the course of the registration process, the user is asked to give consent to the processing of these data.
 Processing also includes sending an email to the email address which you have provided if we have entered new data for you.
 As the user you have the option of cancelling the registration at any time.

-6.3 If you use our portal, we store the data required to fulfil the contract until you finally delete your access.
+8.3.
+If you use the WESSLING Cloud, we store the data required to fulfil the contract until you finally delete your access.
 We also store the optional data provided by you for the duration of your use of the portal, unless you delete it beforehand.
 You can manage and change all the information in the secure area for customers.

 The legal basis for the use of your data is Art.
 6 (1) a) GDPR.

-7.1 If we have received your email address in connection with the sale of a service or goods and you have not objected to the use of your email address, we will in future provide you with information about any similar goods or services.
+9.1.
+If we have received your email address in connection with the sale of services or goods and you have not objected to the use of your email address, we will inform you in the future about similar goods or services of our own.

-7.2 In all other cases we will only send you our newsletter if you have registered for it and given your consent.
-Our newsletter informs you about our latest interesting offers.
-The goods and services advertised are named in the declaration of consent.
+9.2.
+In all other cases we will only send you our newsletter if you have subscribed to it and given your consent.
+The advertised goods and services are named in the declaration of consent.

-For subscription to our newsletter we use the so-called double opt-in procedure.
-This means that after you register we send an email to the cited email address and ask you to confirm that you wish to have the newsletter sent to you.
-In addition, we store the IP address you have used and the times of registration and confirmation.
-The purpose of this procedure is to have proof of your registration and, if necessary, to be able to trace any possible misuse of your personal data.
+We use the so-called double opt-in procedure for newsletter subscriptions.
+This means that after you have registered, we will send an email to the email address you have provided asking you to confirm that you wish to receive the newsletter.
+We will also save the IP addresses you use and the times of your registration and confirmation.
+The purpose of the procedure is to be able to furnish proof of your registration and, if necessary, to investigate any possible misuse of your personal data.

-The only compulsory information required for sending the newsletter is your email address.
-The provision of additional, separately marked data is voluntary and is used in order to be able to address you by name.
-After you have confirmed, we will store your email address for the purpose of sending you the newsletter.
+Your email address is the only mandatory information for sending the newsletter.
+The disclosure of further selected data is voluntary and the information will be used in order to address you personally.
+After your confirmation we will save your email address for the purpose of sending the newsletter.

 The legal basis for this is Art.
-6 (1) sentence 1 letter a GDPR.
+6 (1) a) GDPR.

-7.3 You may withdraw your consent to the sending of the newsletter at any time and discontinue receiving it.
-You can withdraw your consent by clicking on the link provided in each newsletter email, by sending an email to email@example.com or by sending a message to the address given in the contact details cited in the imprint.
+9.3.
+You can revoke your consent to the sending of the newsletter and unsubscribe at any time.
+You can revoke your consent by clicking on the link provided in every newsletter email, by sending an email to email@example.com, or by issuing notification to this effect using the contact details in the imprint.

-henworx GmbH & Co KG will use your data only for sending our newsletter, as detailed above.
-Your data will not be forwarded to third parties or be used for any other purposes.
+henworx GmbH & Co KG will use your data for the sole purpose of sending our newsletter as outlined above.
+Your data will not be passed on to third parties or used for other purposes.

-The legal basis for forwarding your details to henworx GmbH & Co.
+The legal basis for forwarding the data to henworx Gmbh & Co.
 KG, Berliner Platz 8, 48143 Münster is Art.
-6 (1) letter f GDPR as well as a contract for the processing of orders in accordance with Art.
-28 (3) sentence 1 GDPR.
+6 (1) f) GDPR and a contract on commissioned data processing in accordance with Art.
+28 (3) clause 1 GDPR.